-Current clinical experience with NK cell therapy is predominantly based on cells from haplomatched donors, i.e., at least half of the major HLA types matched between donor and recipient.
+Current clinical experience with NK cell therapy is predominantly based on cells from haplomatched donors, i.e., at least half of the major Human Leukocyte Antigen ("HLA"), types matched between donor and recipient.
 Our clinical development plan for NKX101 will seek to establish what degree of HLA matching, if any, is required for NKX101 to exhibit necessary levels of clinical activity and duration of response.
-While we believe that a high degree of HLA matching will not be required for clinically meaningful activity and durability of response, if it becomes apparent through preclinical testing or clinical trials that such matching is required, the production of NKX101 as standardized product for all patients will not be achievable.
+Although the relationship between the degree of HLA matching and the clearance of donor allogeneic, off-the-shelf engineered natural killer ("NK") cells by the patient's immune system has not been conclusively demonstrated, we intend to develop and commercialize products that do not require any HLA matching.
+While we believe that a high degree of HLA matching will not be required for clinically meaningful activity and durability of response, if it becomes apparent through preclinical testing or clinical trials that such matching is required, the production of NKX101, NKX019, and our other product candidates as standardized, off-the-shelf products for all patients will not be achievable.
 Instead, we would need to establish a bank of engineered CAR-NK cells for each of our product candidates where dozens of different donors will be required to achieve coverage of a large fraction of the addressable patient population.

-Furthermore, the killer immunoglobulin-like receptor, or KIR, is found on the surface of NK cells and recognizes certain HLA types.
+Furthermore, the killer immunoglobulin-like receptor ("KIR"), is found on the surface of NK cells and recognizes certain HLA types.
 If there is a match between KIR and the HLA type, KIR acts as a natural inhibitor of NK activity, thereby serving to prevent immune reactions against an individual's own cells.
 If we discover that a KIR mismatch is required to achieve clinically meaningful activity and durability of response, we will need to factor KIR mismatch into the donor and product selection process for patients enrolled in our clinical trials.